strobus/i-ching/README.md

  } */
  ```

 The names of the hexagram-to-hexagram edges are the binary representation of the changing lines between those hexagrams.
-For more information see the `Hexagram.binary` property.
+For more information see the [`Change.binary`](#changebinary) property.

 #### iChing.hexagram(number)